ZiyuHe404/ZiyuHe404.github.io/_Research/portfolio-4.md

 <br/><img src='/images/ultracoldatom/fit.png'>

 We averaged 30 optical density measurements of the samples to obtain a consistent density distribution.
-The data was fitted using the entire dataset (upper right) and its variation (lower right).
+The data was fitted using the entire dataset (upper right) and its swing (lower right).
 This approach was crucial as it allowed us to separate the contributions from the condensed phase, which are not accounted for in the Bose-Einstein distribution, and thereby determine the properties of the thermal part and the proportion of condensation within the sample.